-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Allow Native HTTP in Mobile apps.
+This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

-What is Native HTTP?
+What is App-Originated HTTP?

-Native HTTP refers to using the standard HTTP protocol for network communication in a mobile app.
+App-Originated HTTP refers to using the standard HTTP protocol for network communication in a mobile app.
 HTTP (Hypertext Transfer Protocol) does not encrypt the data being transmitted, making it vulnerable to interception, tampering, and eavesdropping.
 For this reason, it is generally recommended to use HTTPS, which adds a layer of encryption to secure the connection.

-Why Allow Native HTTP?
+Why Allow App-Originated HTTP?

 In some mobile apps, older components or third-party integrations may still rely on HTTP due to legacy requirements.
 While HTTP is inherently insecure, there may be specific situations where an app cannot fully transition to HTTPS due to dependencies on these older components.

-- You allow the app to access certain domains using HTTP while ensuring that HTTPS connections remain secure.
+You allow the app to access certain domains using HTTP while ensuring that HTTPS connections remain secure.

-- This enables a mixed security approach where non-secure connections can coexist with protected HTTPS connections for other parts of the app.
+This enables a mixed security approach where non-secure connections can coexist with protected HTTPS connections for other parts of the app.

 Important Note:

-To control which domains can use HTTP while securing the rest with HTTPS, we recommend using the Pin to Host feature with Allow Native HTTP enabled.
+To control which domains can use HTTP while securing the rest with HTTPS, we recommend using the Pin to Host feature with App-Originated HTTP enabled.
 This allows you to differentiate between specific domains that can use HTTP and others that must use HTTPS, ensuring more granular control over your app’s network security.

 Upload an app via the Appdome Mobile Defense platform GUI or via Appdome’s DEV-API or CI/CD Plugins.